raaghavendrahm/HTML-and-CSS-Projects/Project 1: Hotel Website/README.md

 [Click here](https://focused-thompson-2db155.netlify.app/index.html) for the live demo  of the website on [Netlify](https://www.netlify.com/).

+[Click here](https://raaghavendrahm.github.io/HCP_1-Hotel-Website/index.html) for the live demo  of the website on [GitHub Pages](https://pages.github.com/).

 > This is a Hotel Website to showcase the hotel's facility with a working contact form.
 This website can be used by any hotel as their informative website with a contact form to generate potential leads.

 - This is a website of a hypothetical hotel `HBT`.
 This is a 3-page website.
 The `Home` section holds primary images of the hotel and a re-directory link to other pages.